 1985 – 1993

-To modernize the logo, the developers added color and volume to it.
-They chose blue as the main one, which most closely matches the color of the water, since the city of Togliatti, in which the production plant is concentrated, is located on the banks of the river.
-The logo also has a shadow in the lower right corner and a glint in the upper left.
+To modernize the logo, the developers added color and volume.
+They chose blue as the main color, which most closely matches the river’s color, since the city of Togliatti, where the production plant is located, is on the riverbank.
+The logo also has a shadow in the lower-right corner and a glint in the upper-left corner.
 The designers extended the rectangle even more upward and outlined it with a thin edging line.
-They put gray strokes on the boat and sail, which gave the image a bulge.
+They added gray strokes to the boat and sail, which gave the image a sense of bulge.

 1993 – 2002

-The transition to the new millennium required a revision of the old logo concept.
+The transition to the new millennium required revisiting the old logo concept.
 Designer Vladislav Pashko proposed his vision, whose version was approved.
-The artist removed the angular shapes and added all the streamlining elements to emphasize the high aerodynamics of the cars.
+The artist removed the angular shapes and added streamlined elements to emphasize the cars’ aerodynamic performance.
 As a result, a horizontal oval appeared, in which a boat with a sail resembling the English letter “V” was inscribed.
 The blue color was converted to the neon spectrum, and the white was left pure, without chiaroscuro.

 2002 – 2007

 The changes during this period were minor.
-The developers made the color dark blue, reduced the upper clearance between the mast and the sail, and increased the vessel’s stern, which caused it to merge with the sail.
+The developers made the color dark blue, reduced the clearance between the mast and the sail, and increased the vessel’s stern, causing it to merge with the sail.

 2007 – 2015

-Thanks to correctly placed highlights and shadows, the emblem has a three-dimensionality: the top and center are light, the bottom and sides are dark.
+Thanks to well-placed highlights and shadows, the emblem has a sense of three-dimensionality: the top and center are light, the bottom and sides are dark.

 2015 – 2021

 To bring the logo as close as possible to the automotive theme, designer Steve Mattin “metalized” it.
-To do this, he: first, he removed the blue color, the second, he used a wide range of gray.
-In addition, the author used the image of an old rook, adding chopped strokes to it – short and rough.
-He also tilted the mast slightly and extended the sail as if blown up by a tailwind.
-This is an allegory of wishes for success since there is a friendly phrase, “Fair wind in the sails!”.
-In addition, this detail gives the logo to the dynamics.
+To do this, he first removed the blue color and, second, used a wide range of gray.
+In addition, the author used the image of an old rook, adding short, rough strokes.
+He also tilted the mast slightly and extended the sail as if a tailwind was blowing it up.
+This is an allegory of wishes for success, as there is a friendly phrase: “Fair wind in the sails!”
+In addition, this detail gives the logo a sense of dynamics.

 2021 – today